Steamed dorada in Pepper and ginger sauce.

 There are many reasons to live vanlife or motorhome life full-time.
 One of the most popular reasons we hear is that people are keen to live a more simplistic life.
 This was one of the reasons Katie & Jason decided to make the change in their lives.
 Another is that the couple decided to live life to it’s fullest.

 Katie has been diagnosed with cancer 3 times in the last 18 years, 3 separate diagnoses.
 This can understandably make you look at life differently.
-With Jason also having a stressful job the the pair decided to pack up and head off for a full-time adventure.
-Along the way Katie has tried to raise awareness of cancer and raised several thousand pounds for Cancer Research.
+With Jason also having a stressful job the pair decided to pack up and head off for a full-time adventure.
+Along the way Katie has raised awareness of cancer and raised several thousand pounds for Cancer Research.
 The Daily Mirror have covered her story which can be found here.

 “we wanted to make some drastic changes in our life and start to live for today and not wait until we were retired”